-Rancho La Puerta has some of the spa world's best food, much of it sourced from their own 6-acre organic garden.
-Right in the center of that lush garden is a beautiful cooking school, La Cocina Que Canta, ("the kitchen that sings"), a 4,500 square foot hands-on classroom/kitchen, cookbook library, and culinary gift shop.
-La Cocina regularly hosts internationally renowned guest chefs and cookbook authors such as Deborah Madison, John Ash, Patricia Wells and Anne Willan.
-There are hands-on cooking classes for lunch and dinner for an extra fee, and an organic garden breakfast hike that leaves at 6:10 am.
+Rancho La Puerta serves some of the spa world's best food, much of it sourced from their own 6-acre, organic garden.
+Right in the center of that lush garden is a beautiful cooking school, La Cocina Que Canta, ("The Kitchen That Sings"), a 4,500-square-foot, hands-on classroom/kitchen, cookbook library, and culinary gift shop.
+La Cocina regularly hosts internationally renowned guest chefs and cookbook authors such as Deborah Madison, John Ash, Patricia Wells, and Anne Willan.
+There are hands-on cooking classes for lunch and dinner for an extra fee and an organic garden breakfast hike that leaves at 6:10 am.

 Greenwood is the unlikely home of the Viking Range Corporation, which has restored much of the southern city's historic downtown.
 (Hint: the company founder was a Greenwood native.)
 Good works include the radical renovation of a 1917 building to house the high-end Alluvian Hotel.
-Right across the street is a 7,000 square foot spa and The Viking Cooking School, with classes like culinary basics, date night and dough and desserts.
-Get a few spa treatments, learn to cook, and check out Giardina's in the hotel and Lusco's, which dates from 1933.
+Right across the street is a 7,000-square-foot spa and The Viking Cooking School, with classes like "Culinary Basics," "Date Night," and "Dough and Desserts."
+Get a few spa treatments, learn to cook, and check out restaurants Giardina's in the hotel and Lusco's, which dates from 1933.

 The Osthoff is a lakeside resort spa that gives you plenty to do, including a French culinary school, "L’ecole de la Maison," for the recreational chef.
 The classes range from two-hour workshops to two-day immersion classes and cover hors d'oeuvres, desserts, pasta and sauces, truffles and chocolates, and sourdough bread.
 The spa is excellent and has an emphasis on healing services.